Stock trading halts | Robinhood

 Follow us on

-All investing involves risk and a loss of principal is possible.
+All investing involves risk and loss of principal is possible.

-Robinhood U.K. Ltd (Robinhood UK) is authorised and regulated by the Financial Conduct Authority (FRN: 823590).
+Robinhood U.K. Ltd (Robinhood UK) is a company registered in England and Wales (09908051) and is authorised and regulated by the Financial Conduct Authority (FRN: 823590).
 Robinhood UK onboards UK customers and has the lead customer relationship with UK customers in relation to their use of the Robinhood UK app and website.
-Robinhood UK introduces UK customers to Robinhood Securities, LLC for order routing, execution, clearing, settlement, arranging custody services and margin lending to eligible UK customers with margin accounts.
-Robinhood Securities, LLC is regulated in the U.S. by the SEC and FINRA.
-Robinhood UK and Robinhood Securities, LLC are subsidiaries of Robinhood Markets, Inc.

 Robinhood does not provide investment advice.
 Individual investors should make their own decisions.
+Read the terms before using our services and, if necessary, seek advice.

-Commission-free trading of stocks refers to $0 commissions for Robinhood self-directed individual brokerage accounts that trade U.S. listed securities and ADRs.
-Keep in mind, other costs such as regulatory fees may apply to your brokerage account.
-Please see Robinhood UK’s Fee Schedule to learn more.
+Commission-free trading refers to $0 commissions on stocks for Robinhood self-directed individual brokerage accounts that trade US listed securities and ADRs.
+Keep in mind, contract fees apply when trading options and futures and other costs, such as exchange fees and regulatory fees may also apply.
+Review Robinhood UK’s Fee Schedule to learn more.

 UK Privacy policy